 While finding a job might not be a big issue for many expats, it’s still worth mentioning.
 The economy is very seasonal, so reliable work can be a challenge.
 One option is to set up a business or work remotely.

 How much does it cost to live in Alicante, Spain?

-The cost of living in Alicante is comparatively lower than the rest of Spain and considerably lower than somewhere like the UK.
+The cost of living in Alicante is comparatively lower than in the rest of Spain.
 There are variations in price between towns and rural areas, and tourist hotspots tend to be more expensive for both property and living costs.